 I designed this series of frames for the opening of the spot, as well as a concept for the phone assembling out of the honeycomb hexagon components.

-Role: Animation Director
+Role: Direction, Animation & Design

 Part of a larger Kickstarter video, this animated piece demonstrates the functionality of the Spark Socket, empowering your lights with wi-fi control!
 I illustrated and animated this demo, as well as logo animations and lower thirds for the video.